cenunix/nixland/README.md

 * **Flake** - Easily Lock Versions of Inputs and Maintain the Reproducible Nature of NixOS
 * **Editor** - Simple and Efficient Neovim Configuration Written In Lua For Compatibility
 * **Theming** - Dark Catppuccin Palette For Maximum Reddit Upvotes
+    * Most Programs/Software are Themed, Including Firefox and Terminal Apps

 <!-- CONTACT -->
 ## Contact